JokerJohn/JokerJohn/README.md

 ## 📫 How to reach me

-<span style="color:red">**I don't know when I will graduate, but I'm open to positions in SLAM, AR/VR, Robotics and other relevant areas.
+<span style="color:red">**I don't know when I can graduate, but I'm open to positions in SLAM, AR/VR, Robotics and other relevant areas.
 Please feel free to send me an email (xhubd@connect.ust.hk).
 Thank you!**</span>

 ## 🎓 Education